-To request changes to academic, transportation and/or working situations or protective measures, or if the victim wishes to receive assistance in requesting these accommodations, students should contact the Title IX Compliance Officer, Vice President and Chief Student Affairs Officer Cheryl Hagen.
-She can be contacted by calling 734-462-4577, or in person by visiting her campus office in the McDowell Building, Room 215, 18600 Haggerty Road, Livonia, MI 48152, or by email at chagen@schoolcraft.edu.
-Employees can contact Executive Director of Human Resources Laura Sensing at (734) 462-4408, or by email at lsensing@schoolcraft.edu.
+To request changes to academic, transportation and/or working situations or protective measures, or if the victim wishes to receive assistance in requesting these accommodations, students should contact Marty Heator, Dean of Student Services.
+He can be contacted by calling 734-462-4486 or in person by visiting his campus office in the McDowell Building, Room 175, 18600 Haggerty Road, Livonia, MI 48152, or by email at mheator@schoolcraft.edu.
+Employees can contact the Chief Human Resource and Risk Management Officer, Brenda Leavens, at 734-462-4563 or by email at bleavens@schoolcraft.edu.